vwxyzjn/cleanrl/README.md

             * KL divergence bounding
             * Learning rate annealing
             * Orthogonal layer initialization

+## Support and get involved

+We have a [Slack Community](https://join.slack.com/t/cleanrl/shared_invite/zt-cj64t5eq-xKZ6sD0KPGFKu1QicHEvVg) for support.
+Feel free to ask questions.
+Posting in [Github Issues](https://github.com/vwxyzjn/cleanrl/issues) and PRs are also welcome.

+In addition, we also have a monthly development cycle to implement new RL algorithms.
+Feel free to participate or ask questions there, too.
+You can sign up for our mailing list at our [Google Groups](https://groups.google.com/forum/#!forum/rlimplementation/join) to receive event RVSP which contains the Hangout video call address every week.
+Our past video recordings are available at [YouTube](https://www.youtube.com/watch?v=dm4HdGujpPs&list=PLQpKd36nzSuMynZLU2soIpNSMeXMplnKP&index=2)

 ## User's Guide for Researcher (Please read this if consider using CleanRL)